 Many times addicts do not seek medical treatment for their addiction problems until they have a medical episode or just merely get “sick and tired” of being sick and tired.
 Many addicts need mediation before their day even begins.
 Addiction does not take a day off, and addicts deal with finding a fix on a daily basis.
 When this merry-go-round cycle becomes the lifestyle of the addict the vicious cycle has begun.
 While some addicts can take a break from using their favorite chemicals, many individuals whose addiction creates physical problems without the medication suffer a more acute physical situation, often resulting in death.

 The important thing to remember about breaking the cycle of drug abuse is that no one needs to go through the process alone.
 Success rates are very low when the individual attempts self-treatment.
-Drug addicts who break the pattern successfully usually seek some form of treatment from drug abuse professionals who have a solid understanding of the common problems experienced by drug addicts, and know how to provide tools for the addict in developing a personal program of recovery that fits their particular drug addiction situation.
+Drug addicts who break the pattern successfully usually seek some form of treatment from drug abuse professionals who have a solid understanding of the common problems experienced by drug addicts, know how to deal with the problems of how drug abuse impacts lives, and they know how to provide tools for the addict in developing a personal program of recovery that fits their particular drug addiction situation.